yogeshagr/golang/src/gopl.io/gobook.md

 including named results, a deferred anonymous function can observe the function's results.

+## ch6: Methods
+- An object is simply a value or variable that has methods, and a method is a function associated with a particular type.
+An object-oriented program is one that uses methods to express the properties and operations of each data structure so that clients need not access the object's representation directly.

+- We will show how to define and use methods effectively.
+We will also cover two key principles of object-oriented programming, encapsulation and composition.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then return, so that the successful execution path is not indented.